picocms/Pico/content-sample/index.md

     </section>

-The `pages()` function is very powerful and also allows you to return not just a page's child pages by passing the `depth`, `depthOffset` and `offset` params.
+The `pages()` function is very powerful and also allows you to return not just a page's child pages by passing the `depth` and `depthOffset` params.
 For example, if you pass `pages(depthOffset=-1)`, the list will also include Pico's main index page (i.e. `content/index.md`).
 This one is commonly used to create a theme's main navigation.
 If you want to learn more, head over to Pico's complete [`pages()` function documentation][FeaturesPagesFunction].

+If you want to access the data of a particular page, use Pico's `pages` variable.
+Just take `content/_meta.md` in Pico's sample contents for an
+example: `content/_meta.md` contains some meta data you might want to use in your theme.
+If you want to output the page's `tagline` meta value, use `{{ pages["_meta"].meta.logo }}`.
+Don't ever try to use Pico's `pages` variable as an replacement for Pico's `pages()` function.
+Its usage looks very similar, it will kinda work and you might even see it being used in old themes, but be
+warned: It slows down Pico.
+Always use Pico's `pages()` function when iterating Pico's page list (e.g. `{% for page in pages() %}…{% endfor %}`).

 #### Twig filters and functions